How to Get an Emotional Support Animal (ESA) Letter in Austin, TX

 Emotional support animals do not have the same rights and protections under the Americans with Disabilities Act (ADA) as service animals.
 This means that ESAs are not allowed in public places where pets are typically prohibited, and their owners cannot access the same accommodations as those with service animals.
 So it is important to understand the differences between ESAs and service animals to ensure you receive the support you need.

-Austin offers many activities, attractions, and locations designed with both pets and pet owners in mind.
-From parks to beaches and restaurants to shopping centers, you’ll find plenty of places that welcome you and your ESA.
+Although ESAs don’t have public access rights, Austin offers many activities, attractions, and locations designed with both pets and pet owners in mind.
 With the wide range of pet-friendly activities available, you can make the most out of your time together while enjoying the city’s offerings.

 • Blue Owl Brewing is making it easier for pet owners to enjoy a cold brew with their furry friends.
 They have created a pet-friendly atmosphere where owners and pets can relax together.
 Dogs are welcome both outside on the patio and inside the tasting room.